tommalt/monte-carlo/README.txt

 queue (C++11) is a simulation of units flowing through a business process with a single queue and a single processor (or resource)

+walk (C) simulates the path taken by an inebriated man wandering the streets.